 - Use a pastry brush to brush the top of each roll with your beaten egg.

-- Bake for 20-25 minuetes or until lightly golden on top.
-Serve warm with butter and honey or store in an airtight container and reheat before serving.
+- Bake for 20-25 minutes or until lightly golden on top.
+Serve warm or store in an airtight container and reheat before serving.

 If you want to prep ahead, you can roast your sweet potatoes in a 375 F (190 C) oven for about 45 minutes.
 Poke them a few times with a fork first so they don't explode.